ethereum/EIPs/EIPS/eip-draft_app_keys.md

 Instead of personas, an alternative proposal would be to make the `application UID based path` a subset of a user's ethereum main accounts)

-Most wallets use the following derivation path for Ether accounts:
+Most wallets use the following derivation path for ethereum accounts:
 `m/44'/60'/a'/0/n`
 where a is a set of account number and n is the account index